The accesstocare has 3 functions that return

 )

-variables are also available for plotting.
-Pass the variable
+also available for plotting.
+Pass the variable argument to

 atc_plot_state_map("New York",